Floobits/news/_posts/2015-10-26-why-is-nodejs-crashing-a-deep-dive-into-a-tricky-bug.md

 excerpt_separator: <!--more-->
 ---

-In early September, we started seeing one of our backend services crash with the following error:
+In early September, we started seeing one of our backend services exit with the following error:

     2015-09-10_23:28:11.75413 node: ../src/node_buffer.cc:226: v8::MaybeLocal<v8::Object> node::Buffer::New(v8::Isolate*, v8::Local<v8::String>, node::encoding): Assertion `(data) != (nullptr)' failed.

 Typically, Node.js exits with a JavaScript stack trace.
-But in this case, the error was at a lower level.
+This error was at a lower level.
 Node.js was dying because of an assertion in its [Buffer](https://nodejs.org/api/buffer.html) code.
 At worst, creating a new Buffer should throw an exception.
 This was a crash.
 This was a Node.js bug.

 <!--more-->

-The first thing I did was look at the code containing assertion error.
+The first thing I did was look at the code containing the assertion error.
 This was in [`node_buffer.cc` on line 225](https://github.com/nodejs/node/blob/v4.2.1/src/node_buffer.cc#L225).
 I've included the entire `Buffer::New()` constructor below:

 {% highlight cpp hl_lines="17" linenos linenostart=209 %}
 MaybeLocal<Object> New(Isolate* isolate,